If you need emergency services, please contact 000

 It’s the emotional and social side of being a carer that Henny has found challenging following her husband Ken’s diagnosis in 2021.

-Henny Tompkins, retired nurse aged 71, cares for her husband Ken, 68, who was diagnosed with Alzheimer’s in July 2021.
+Henny Thompson, retired nurse aged 71, cares for her husband Ken, 68, who was diagnosed with Alzheimer’s in July 2021.
 As Ken’s condition has progressed, Henny has gradually taken on more responsibilities in her caregiving role.

 As a retired medical professional, Henny values the importance of clinical trials, knowing that even if they didn’t help Ken, they can help grow doctors’ understanding of the disease and potentially ease other people’s symptoms.